dynamsoft-docs/capture-vision-docs-mobile/programming/android/user-guide/mrz.md

 ### Include the Libraries

 Add the SDK to your new project.
-Please read [Add the Libraries](#add-the-libraries) section for more details.
+Please read [Add the SDK](#add-the-sdk) section for more details.

-### Deploy the CharacterModel & Template

-A `CharacterModel` is a model file trained using deep neural networks for character recognition.
-A `Template` file in the Dynamsoft Capture Vision SDK offers a customizable configuration for optimizing barcode recognition, label recognition, document normalization, and bytes parsing settings.
-This enables users to tailor the capture process to their specific needs.
-For MRZ scanning, you have to include the required the MRZ `CharacterModel` and `Template` in your project first.

-1. Right-click on the **app** folder, click **New->Directory** and select the **src\main\assets** to create an assets folder.
-Under the **assets** folder create two new folders, **CharacterModel** and **Templates**.

-2. Copy the <a href="https://cdn.jsdelivr.net/npm/dynamsoft-label-recognizer-data@1.0.11/dist/MRZ.data" target="_blank">**MRZ.data**</a> to the **CharacterModel** folder.

-3. Copy the  <a href="https://github.com/Dynamsoft/mrz-scanner-mobile/blob/main/android/MRZScanner/app/src/main/assets/Templates/MRZScanner.json" target="_blank">**MRZScanner.json**</a> to the **Templates** folder.

 ### Initialize License